Anal Sac Cancer in Dogs

 There are many good sources of fiber:

 So, when should you not give fiber?
-Fiber can “bulk up” the feces, so do not supplement extra fiber if your dog is having difficulty defecating due to enlarged lymph nodes or tumor size.
+Fiber can “bulk up” the feces, so do not supplement extra fiber if your dog has difficulty defecating due to enlarged lymph nodes or tumor size.

 Plenty of free choice water is always required, especially if your dog is on a fiber supplement.